 Medication to repair mouth cells.
 Palifermin (Kepivance) stimulates the growth of cells on the surface of your mouth.
 If the cells of your mouth recover quickly, you're less likely to experience severe mouth sores.

-Palifermin is approved by the Food and Drug Administration for use in people with leukemia and lymphoma who receive bone marrow transplants.
+Palifermin is approved by the Food and Drug Administration for use in people with blood and bone marrow cancers who receive bone marrow transplants.

 Tell your doctor if you develop any sensitivity in your mouth or notice any sores forming.
 Your doctor may recommend treatments, such as: